Are you a newcomer who is about to give birth or have just given birth to your child? You may have some of the following questions in mind:

 My husband and I are permanent residents.
 I am giving birth in Canada.
 Is my child automatically a citizen?

 Yes.
 According to the Citizenship Act, a person born in Canada is considered a Canadian citizen.
-However, it is important to note that while your child is a citizen, this does not automatically bestow citizenship upon the parents.
+However, it is important to note that while the child is a citizen, this does not automatically bestow citizenship upon the parents.

 Other questions about citizenship?
 Read: See if you may be a citizen